bryan99nayrb/swatches/README.md

 # swatches
-SwatchName Listed in seperated Paragraphs Adobe Illustrator JSX
+SwatchName Listed in seperated Paragraphs within Adobe Illustrator

 It may not work with swatches set as Global have not been tested.